 Do you have a refund policy?

 Refunds are given only in the following instances:

 - Training course is full

 - Training course is cancelled by the Adult Learning Services (minimum number not met, weather conditions prohibitive)

 - Training date/time changed by the Adult Learning Services to a time not convenient for participants.

 Refunds or a one-time course transfer will only be allowed when requested at least two business days before the course, or when a class is filled.
 In some instances, refunds may not be available after registration closes.
 Refund information will be listed in the online course description.

 What happens in the case of a cancellation?

 Courses that do not meet the minimum number of participants are subject to cancellation five business days prior to the course.
 If a course is full, cancelled, or there is a change in time or location, you will be notified by email, telephone or mail.
 Remember, we cannot call you if you are not registered.
 If a course you’ve registered for is cancelled, you may reschedule or request a refund.
-If you are registered for a grade level course that has been cancelled, you may request a home study at no cost.
+If you are registered for a grade level course that has been cancelled, you may request a home study.
 If you cannot attend, please call the Council office to cancel.
 By canceling in advance, you allow others to register for the training.
 To cancel, call 410.358.9711 ext.
 220 or 1.800.492.2521.
 You can leave a message 24 hours a day.